BlockchainBrain/docs/wallet/updateexistingcoldwallet.rst

 	* If prompted by security or antivirus software, click **Allow Always**
 	* The new wallet should now open and begin to synchronize with the network

-5. Open the wallet that was just installed in the designated data directory.

 Start the MN from the Cold Wallet
 ------------------------------------